-Years before Joseph Smith, the founder of Mormonism, used a stone in a hat to translate the mysterious language on the golden plates, he had become:
+Years before Joseph Smith, the founding seer, revelator, and prophet of The Church of Jesus Christ of Latter-day Saints, used a stone in a hat to translate the mysterious language on the golden plates, he had become:

 “… a famous seer of lost or hidden treasures.”

-The obvious answer is found in what Joseph Smith told people he saw while gazing at his stone.
+The answer is found by reading what Joseph Smith told people he saw while gazing at his stone.

 LDS Attorney Gordon Madsen’s View:

 While speaking of Joseph Smith’s well documented 1826 Glass Looking Trial, LDS Attorney Gordon A. Madsen, said:

 “The pivotal testimony, in my view, was that of Josiah Stowell.
 Both accounts agree on the critical facts.
 The Pearsall account states: ‘[Joseph] had been employed by him [Stowell] to work on farm part of time; … that he positively knew that the prisoner could tell and professed the art of seeing those valuable treasures through the medium of said stone.’